eagle-io/docs/source/reference/expressions/index.rst

 Tags create the logic and control flow for templates.
 They are denoted by curly braces and percent signs: ``{%`` and ``%}``.

 The markup used in tags does not produce any visible text.
-This means that you can assign variables and create conditions and loops without showing any of the Liquid logic in the content.
+This means that you can assign variables and create conditions and loops without showing any of the logic in the content.

 Input